Cuba Travel Information

 Ah, the nightlife in Cuba ... it's legendary.
 There's just magic in the night.
 Something about the trade winds, the people, the sights, the smells, the sounds, ... it all makes for a truly unique place and experience.
 The Cubans, irregardless of their economic conditions, have never lost their passion for partying.
 I promise you, if you haven't danced the Salsa under a Habana moon, you haven't lived ...

 For us, Cuba-Junky, we prefer Trinidad and Vinales to enjoy the less crowded open air nightlife with life music and alot of salsa.
-For those who prefer the crowded salsa clubs go to the casa la Musica, Club Torquino and other dancng places in Havana.
+For those who prefer the crowded salsa clubs go to the Casa la Musica, Club Torquino and other dancng places in Havana.
+Jazz lovers will find the best in Havana at clubs like La Zorra y el Cuervo.

-Music, dancing and rum, They are to be found in every Cuban city, town or village.
+Music, dancing, beer and rum, they are to be found in every Cuban city, town or village.

 Partyyyyyyyyyyyyyyyyyyyyyyyyyy!!

-No need to take salsa lessons before you go to Cuba, because the Cubans are the best salsa teachers, you will really enjoy Cuba's nightlife!!!!
+The Cubans are the best salsa teachers, you will really enjoy Cuba's nightlife.

 Cubans like to party in this way with friends and family.
 At especially big parties they will roast a pig and wash it down with Cuban rum.
 The rum is oftentimes of the 'homemade' variety, so watch out, as it's got a 'kick'!

-Cuba is a macho society like most Latino countires, there is tolerance of gay people, and gay travellers will not generally encounter any problems.
+Cuba is a macho society like most Latino countries, there is tolerance of gay people, and gay travelers will not generally encounter any problems.
 However, the Cuban Association for Gays and Lesbians, formed in 1994, operated until 1997 when it was finally suppressed by the government.
 There are no laws against homosexuality and assaults are rare.

-There are no state bars and clubs in Havana.
+There are no gay state bars and clubs in Havana.

 Entertainment and nightlife centres around private parties.
 The location of where the action takes place is not so discreetly communicated in front of the Yara cinema on La Rampa.
 Most taxi drivers in front of this cinema know where to bring you.